dineshtecorb/DCSTecorbHyperPay/README.md

 Accepting payment in your app involves 4 steps:

-** 1. Preparing checkout (configure with amount, currency and other information),
+**1. Preparing checkout (configure with amount, currency and other information),

-2. Collecting shopper payment details,
+**2. Collecting shopper payment details,

-3. Creating and submitting transaction,
+**3. Creating and submitting transaction,

-4. Requesting payment result.**
+**4. Requesting payment result.

 iOS SDK provide tools to help you with steps 2 and 3.